swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 With distributed actors, we acknowledge that the world we live in is increasingly built around distributed systems, and that we should provide developers with better tools to work within those environments.
 We aim to simplify and push the state-of-the-art for distributed systems programming in Swift as we did with concurrent programming with local actors and Swift’s structured concurrency approach embedded in the language.

-> The distributed actor proposals will be structured similarily to how Swift Concurrency proposals were: as a series of inter-connected proposals that build on top of each other.
+> The distributed actor proposals will be structured similarly to how Swift Concurrency proposals were: as a series of interconnected proposals that build on top of each other.

 This proposal focuses on the extended actor isolation and type-checking aspects of distributed actors.